MSU-Libraries/swamplr/README.md

 * **manage-[name]**: A function and view that allows users to view/edit the functionality of the app.
 * **run_process**: The base function called when a new job is begun.
 This function will be passed a job object, and should then proceed to run the given job, providing updates to the database and to the log file where appropriate.
 The function should return a tuple compopsed of the final status ID and 1 or more messages to be stored in job_messages table.
+* **pre_process**: The function called before processing of any job begings.
+This function takes no parameters.
 * **get_status_info**: When the job dashboard page or the job detail page is loaded, this function provides data about the job status.
 It should return two variables, the first containing a list of human readable data to post to the job status page; the second a list (of tuples) containing data about each app-specific data point to be shown on the job detail page.
 * **get_actions**: Return list of actions to be loaded on the job status page.
 Each action should take this form:
 ```